Technocolabs100/Attrition-Analysis-and-Predictive-ML-Pipeline/Employee_Attrition_Prediction/README.md

 	return render_template('home.html', query="")
 ```

-The cancerPrediction method is our POST method, which is basically called when we pass all the inputs from our front end and click SUBMIT.
+The predict method is our POST method, which is basically called when we pass all the inputs from our front end and click SUBMIT.
 ```
 @app.route("/", methods=['POST'])
-def cancerPrediction():
+def predict():
 ```

 The run() method of Flask class runs the application on the local development server.